NotSanti/React-forum-project/README.md

 project 2 for webdev

 ## Name

 Matthew Toledo and Santiago Luna

 ## Description

-In this project, we created a pseudop-forum.
-We fetched data from a JSON file and created a user interface using react to renders its components.
+In this project, we created a pseudo-forum.
+We fetched data from a JSON file and created a user interface using react to render its components.

 ## Attributions

 Fonts provided by Google Fonts: https://fonts.googleapis.com https://fonts.gstatic.com https://fonts.googleapis.com/css2?family=Roboto+Mono:wght@300&display=swap